And if you liked this post, be sure to check out these popular posts:

 This led to an incident in 1868 when samurai soldiers killed 11 unarmed French sailors who were in the coastal town of Sakai to trade.
 Seeking justice, Japan's French consul, Léon Roches, insisted that the samurai be executed.

 Roches had assumed that the samurai would be executed by beheading or firing squad and sent one of his captains, Bergasse du Petit-Thouars, to witness the execution.
-What du Petit-Thouars saw instead was samurai marching out and performing seppuku one by one, followed by a particularly poor assist from their peers at beheading.
+What du Petit-Thouars saw instead was samurai marching out and performing the old Japanese suicide ritual of seppuku one by one, followed by a particularly poor assist from their peers at beheading.
 The event was enough for him to stop the execution of the ordered 20 men at 11 suicides.

 The incident drove the point home to Western diplomats in Japan that, for samurai, seppuku was not a deterrent against killing foreigners.
 An imperial decree was eventually handed down, declaring that samurai who killed foreigners would be stripped of their rank and punished accordingly.
 This meant that they would not be permitted the honor of ending their life with seppuku.